Ferlab-Ste-Justine/clin-pipelines-dags/doc/test/hybrid_setup_docker_compose_and_minikube.md

 Run docker-compose up and create the variables in the UI, as describe in the README.
 Use the value `minikube` for variables `kubernetes_context_default` and `kubernetes_context_etl`

-Create the cqgc-qa namespace on the minikube cluster: kubectl create namespace cqgc-qa

 You are ready to test your tasks.